Tour of Britain: St. Andrews, Scotland

 the ruins of St. Andrews Cathedral

-There were three different churches on the site of the cathedral, all of them now in ruin.
+There were three different churches on the site of the cathedral, all of which are now in ruins.
 The oldest was the Church of St. Mary on the Rock.
 The second, the church of St. Regulus or St. Rule, has an interesting biblical connection.
-Legend has it that the 4th century monk St. Regulus, who was from Petras Greece, was told in a dream by an Angel to take some of the bones (relics) of the Apostle St. Andrew to, “the end of the world” for safe keeping.
-St. Regulus was shipwrecked on the coast of Scotland near where the city of St. Andrews is, the town gets its name from the relics of the Apostle.
+Legend has it that the 4th-century monk St. Regulus, who was from Petra, Greece, was told in a dream by an Angel to take some of the bones (relics) of the Apostle St. Andrew to “the end of the world” for safekeeping.
+St. Regulus was shipwrecked on the coast of Scotland, near the location of the city of St. Andrews; the town derives its name from the relics of the Saint.
 The Church of St. Rule was built to honor and to hold those holy relics of the Apostle.
 St. Rule Church was used through the 12th century until the larger cathedral was built.
 All that remains of St. Rule Church is its tower, which stands at 108 feet.

 St. Rules Tower